 The reverse engineering tools to find potentially dangerous code can be run on arbitrary unannotated Android source code.
-Those tools give no guarantees, however; they just direct the analyst's attention to suspicious locations in the source code.
+Those tools give no guarantees, but they direct the analyst's attention to suspicious locations in the source code.

 By contrast, the tools to statically verify information flow require a person to write the information flow properties of the program, primarily as source code annotations.
-For instance, an object that contains data that came from the camera and is destined for the network would be annotated with
+For instance, the type of an object that contains data that came from the camera and is destined for the network would be annotated with

+'''

 @Source(CAMERA) @Sink(INTERNET)

+'''